Marc Primanti

-Marc Primanti is a former American football kicker who played college football for North Carolina State University.
-He won the Lou Groza Award and earned consensus All-American honors in 1996 after successfully completing 20-of-20 field goals during the season.
+Marc Primanti is an American former football placekicker who played college football for NC State Wolfpack.
+He won the Lou Groza Award and earned consensus All-American honors in 1996.

 College career

 After graduating from Coatesville Area High School in Coatesville, Pennsylvania, Primanti attended North Carolina State University and was invited to play for the NC State Wolfpack football team as a walk-on placekicker in 1992.
 He was redshirted in 1992 and saw no game action in 1993 and 1994.
 In 1995, Primanti became the starting kicker for the Wolfpack and earned a full athletic scholarship.
 He went 11-of-13 for field goals and 27-of-28 for extra points during the season.
 In 1996, he completed a perfect 20-of-20 field goal attempts, as well as a perfect 24-for-24 in extra points.
 He had a season-long 48-yard field goal in a game against Alabama.
 Primanti set an Atlantic Coast Conference (ACC) record for consecutive field goals with 27, which spanned his two seasons as a starter.
 He won the Lou Groza Award following his perfect placekicking season, awarded to the top college football placekicker in the nation, also earned consensus first-team All-American recognition in 1996.